 When it comes to accommodations, Rome offers luxury hotels, bed-and-breakfasts and designer boutique hotels.
 To truly experience Rome, choose a hotel in the city center.
 Hotels in the Trastevere area are great for nightlife, while hotels around Piazza Navona, Piazza del Popolo and Campo de’ Fiori are close to shopping.

 The area around Via Veneto should also be on your list.
 It was immortalized as the heart of cafe society in the film “La Dolce Vita,” and is once again becoming popular for its stylish hotels and lively nightlife.

 Top-rated Hotel de Russie is an updated 19th-century palazzo with 122 modern rooms, terraced gardens, and a spa complete with a Turkish bath.
 It has a great location near some of the city’s best shopping on Via Condotti.
 The First is a five-star hotel by Piazza del Popolo and Via di Ripetta shopping, complete with magnificent views of the city.
 Additionally, a restaurant is located within the hotel which can provide kosher meals.
 Hotel Lunetta is near Campo de’ Fiori and has an important spot in Roman history.
 In the basement are some of the original walls of the ancient Theater of Pompey, where Julius Caesar met his fate.

 One trip to Rome in a lifetime is not nearly enough.
 You could spend a lifetime in the city and still not have had your fill of the history, the art, the food and the Roman people.
 When it is time to be on your way to your next destination, you will understand what it means to say “Arrivederci, Roma, until we see each other again!”

-If you have any questions about this article or about in-flight catering in Rome, contact me at firstname.lastname@example.org.
+If you have any questions about inflight catering in Rome, contact firstname.lastname@example.org.